- Academic Affairs

 - Seeking shade

-- Wearing: sunscreen (broad spectrum UVA and UVB, SPF 30 or higher and reapplying every 2 hours and after swimming, sweating or toweling off), protective clothing such as long sleeves/pant, a wide-brimmed hat, and sunglasses
+- Wearing: sunscreen (broad spectrum UVA and UVB, SPF 30 or higher and re-applying every two hours and after swimming, sweating or toweling off), protective clothing such as long sleeves/pant, a wide-brimmed hat, and sunglasses

 For more information, visit these websites: